Neural Architecture Search for Energy Efficient Always-on Audio Models: Search Space

 The last block of the network has a small input size and as a result we also introduce the block choice of a Kx1 convolution followed by a 1xK convolution.
 When the striding of a block is (1, 1), we also add the choice of the identity block.
 This is done to ensure the output image is always the same size of every architecture.

 When using a striding of (2, 2), the original MobileNetV2 block does not contain a skip connection.
-The MobileNetV2 architecture is much larger than 12 blocks and most blocks in the original paper have a skip connection.
+The MobileNetV2 architecture is much larger than twelve blocks and most blocks in the original paper have a skip connection.
 Our network macro-architecture uses striding in five of the twelve blocks.
 We were motivated to add a parallel path to the MobileNetV2 block since we were worried information might be lost without it.
-We introduce a variation of the MobileNetV2 block, inspired by ShuffleNet named MobileNetV2-AvgPool, so that when the striding is (2, 2) the input to the block takes a parallel path through a 3x3 average pooling layer with stride of (2, 2) as can be seen in Figure~\ref{fig:MobileNetV2_Avg_Pool}~\cite{Zhang18}.
+The usage of parallel paths (residual/skip connections) on blocks was popularized and explained in the ResNet paper \citep{bib2}.
+We use a variation of the MobileNetV2 block, inspired by ShuffleNet we call MobileNetV2-AvgPool, so that when the striding is (2, 2) the input to the block takes a parallel path through a 3x3 average pooling layer with stride of (2, 2) as can be seen in Figure~\ref{fig:MobileNetV2_Avg_Pool}~\citep{bib16}.

-We experimented with squeeze and excite blocks such as the ones in MobileNetV3~\cite{Howard19}.
-We did not see any noticeable improvement in accuracy adding MobileNetV3 blocks, only increases in memory footprint and energy usage.
+We experimented with squeeze and excite blocks such as the ones in MobileNetV3~\citep{bib9}.
+We did not see any improvement in accuracy when adding MobileNetV3 blocks, only increases in memory footprint and energy usage.
 As a result, we left these blocks out of our search space.